 - At the University of Hertfordshire, children from a primary school helped with the process of recruiting student nurses – read about it here.

 - At Bournemouth University, service Users and carers are engaged in the whole interview process of adult and mental health students nurses.
 They independently assess the candidates in both a group discussion and one-to-one interviews alongside academic and professional staff.
 Service users, along with academic and clinical staff then discuss the candidates and a group score is identified.
-Service users were also involved in the evaluation of this approach – see the report from SPA here.
+Service users were also involved in the evaluation of this approach.